ligurio/blog/_posts/2014-07-29-testing-of-opensmtpd.md

 Итак.

 **Hi, Gilles.
-How development process of opensmtpd looks like?
-How much developers involved in development?**
+How does development process of opensmtpd look like?
+How many developers involved in the development?**

 Actually we have a fairly simple development process.